Instantons in AdS$_4$ From (anti)Membranes Wrapping $S^7$ To Bose-Fermi Duality in CFT$_3$'s: Introduction

-This note is organized as follows.
+This paper is organized as follows.
 In section 2, after presenting the 11D SUGRA background, 4-form ansatz and then solving the field equation, we get an NPDE scalar equation in $EAdS_4$ for a Higgs-like (pseudo)scalar.
 Depending on whether the background is Wick-rotated (WR) or SW, we can have a tower of massless, massive and tachyonic (pseudo)scalars realized in different ways in the main scalar equation.
 Then, we take backreaction into account through computing the EM tensors of the Einstein's equation, and after zeroing them and solving the resultant scalar equations with the main one, we arrive at solvable scalar equations for the massless and CC (pseudo)scalars, from taking the backreaction on the external and internal spaces, respectively.
-After that, in section 3, we first give an exact solution for the equation of $m^2=-2$ when including the backreaction and then, compute the instanton correction to the background action in subsection 3.1; and next, present some perturbative solutions for the latter mode as well as $m^2=+4$ in the SW version of the main equation, as the resulting solutions are useful when performing boundary analyzes.
-In section 4, we first review the AdS$_4$/CFT$_3$ correspondence rules with Neumann, Dirichlet and Mixed BC; and then, in subsection 4.2, we discuss the symmetries of the bulk setups and dual boundary solutions.
-Afterwards, in section 5, we continue to find boundary counterparts and solutions to the bulk ones; and in this way, in subsection 5.1, we first present the boundary effective actions for the bulk CC (pseudo)scalar, and see that with the Neumann (or mixed) BC corresponding to the operator $\Delta_-=1$, there should be a free or regular scalar (or RB) theory at UV fixed-point (FP) (also dual to type-A HS$_4$ theory with a bulk scalar), while with the Dirichlet BC corresponding to the operator $\Delta_+=2$, the boundary theory should be a free fermion (or RF) theory at IR FP (also dual to type-B HS$_4$ theory with a bulk pseudoscalar); Then, in subsections 5.2 and 5.3, instanton solutions in the massless and mass-deformed versions of the RB and RF models are presented, respectively; In particular, below the subsection 5.2, for the RB (in fact we consider the so-called $\varphi^6$) model, we find a Fubini-like instanton and present interesting physical interpretations.
-Next, as double-trace deformations with the corresponding operators, take the RB and RF models (at UV) through Renormalization Group (RG) flows to the CB and CF models (at IR), respectively, and that the resulting models are also (duals to bulk arrangements with somehow different BCs from the RB and RF models) needed for dual boundary analyzes, we discuss them briefly and find their instanton solutions in subsections 5.4 and 5.5, respectively; Afterward, in subsection 5.6, we discuss on and confirm the SO correspondence for all the bulk modes and dual boundary solutions we have provided; and in subsection 5.7, we confirm the BF duality between RB and CF models and also between RF and CB models, at least at the level of the solutions; Further, in subsection 5.8, we discuss on closer connections of our setups and solutions to the Vasiliev's HS theories, ABJM Models and more.
-Finally, in section 6, we summarize and make a few more comments.
+After that, in section 3, we first give an exact solution for the equation of $m^2=-2$ when including the backreaction and then, compute (with details in Appendix C) the instanton correction to the background action in subsection 3.1; and next, in subsection 3.2 (with details in Appendix D) present some perturbative solutions for the latter mode as well as $m^2=+4$ in the SW version of the main equation, as the resulting solutions are useful when performing boundary analyzes.
+Section 4 is allocated to symmetries and correspondences, where we first review the required AdS$_4$/CFT$_3$ correspondence rules with Neumann, Dirichlet and Mixed BC in Appendix E; and then, in subsection 4.1, we discuss the symmetries of the bulk setups and dual boundary solutions.
+Afterwards, in section 5, we continue to find boundary counterparts and solutions to the bulk ones; and in this way, we first present the boundary effective actions for the bulk CC (pseudo)scalar in Appendix F, and see that with the Neumann (or mixed) BC corresponding to the operator $\Delta_-=1$, there should be a free or regular scalar (or RB) theory at UV fixed-point (FP) (also dual to type-A HS$_4$ theory with a bulk scalar), while with the Dirichlet BC corresponding to the operator $\Delta_+=2$, the boundary theory should be a free fermion (or RF) theory at IR FP (also dual to type-B HS$_4$ theory with a bulk pseudoscalar); Then, in subsections 5.1 and 5.2, instanton solutions in the massless and mass-deformed versions of the RB and RF models are presented, respectively; In particular, below the subsection 5.1, for the RB (in fact we consider the so-called $\varphi^6$) model, we find a Fubini-like instanton and present interesting physical interpretations.
+Next, as double-trace deformations with the corresponding operators, take the RB and RF models (at UV) through Renormalization Group (RG) flows to the CB and CF models (at IR), respectively, and that the resulting models are also (duals to bulk arrangements with somehow different BCs from the RB and RF models) needed for dual boundary analyzes, we discuss them briefly and find their instanton solutions in subsections 5.3 and 5.4, respectively; Afterward, in subsection 5.5, we discuss on and confirm the SO correspondence for the bulk modes and dual boundary solutions we have provided; and in subsection 5.6, we confirm the BF duality between RB and CF models and also between RF and CB models, at least at the level of the solutions.
+Further, in section 6, we discuss on closer connections of our setups and solutions with the Vasiliev's HS theories, ABJM Models and more.
+Finally, in section 7, we summarize and make a few more comments.